A-gent/System-Path-Editor/README.md

 # System-Path-Editor
-And editor for the SYSTEM PATH Environment Variable in Windows
+Editor for the SYSTEM PATH Environment Variable in Windows